stevenjnovotny/ParticleFilter/README.md

 The particle filter used only 50 particles to allow for computational efficiency.

 Using the Udacity simulator, the particle filter maintained localization to within ~0.1m in x and y coordinates.
+The figure below shows the vehicle; the region of particles; and the predicted and true distances to map landmarks.

 ![alt text][image1]